CalArts Entertainment Group

 Launched in 2011, the CalArts Entertainment Group/CEG is a professional networking consortium for alumni working in the entertainment industry.
-Through a series of programs, workshops and speakers, CEG will highlight Calartians' leadership in film, theater and television and support alumni professional development and collaboration.
+Through a series of programs, workshops and speakers, CEG highlights Calartians' leadership in film, theater and television and supports alumni professional development and collaboration.

 If you are a CalArts alumnus/a and would like to volunteer with CEG, please email us at firstname.lastname@example.org.

 November 7, 2013: CalArts Entertainment Group, Dartmouth Alumni in the Entertainment & Media Association and Vanderbilt's Vandy-in-Hollywood Alumni Mixer

 Thursday, November 7, 2013

 1638 N. La Palmas, Los Angeles, CA 90028

 $10.00 registration per person includes appetizers (no host bar).

 Valet parking is $5.00 with restaurant validation.
 Valet and self-parking are adjacent to the south side of the restaurant.